Preparing for Surgery

 arthritis.
 Depending on your preferences, your workouts

-usually better for arthritic knees than running, and
+Walking usually is better for arthritic hips than running,

-takes your body weight off your knees and makes movement
+takes your body weight off your hips and makes movement

 Strength training usually focuses on moving light weights